-Jennine Capó Crucet is the author of How to Leave Hialeah, which won the Iowa Short Fiction Prize, the John Gardner Book Award, the Devil's Kitchen Reading Award, and was named a Best Book of the Year by the Miami Herald, the Miami New Times, and the Latinidad List.
-The title story from the collection won a PEN/O. Henry Prize and appears in the 2011 PEN/O. Henry Prize Anthology.
-Originally from Miami, she's an Assistant Professor of Creative Writing at Florida State University.
-She's currently the Picador Guest Professor at the Institute for American Studies at the University of Leipzig, Germany.
+Jennine Capó Crucet is the author of the novel MAGIC CITY RELIC, forthcoming from St. Martin's Press in 2015.
+Her story collection is How to Leave Hialeah, which won the Iowa Short Fiction Prize, the John Gardner Book Award, the Devil's Kitchen Reading Award, and was named a Best Book of the Year by the Miami Herald, the Miami New Times, and the Latinidad List.
+A winner of an O. Henry Prize and a Bread Loaf Fellow, her writing has appeared in Guernica, Ploughshares, Epoch, The Rumpus, Prairie Schooner, and other magazines.
+She was recently the Winter 2013/14 Picador Guest Professor at the Institute for American Studies at the University of Leipzig, Germany.
+Originally from Miami, she's currently an Assistant Professor of Creative Writing at Florida State University.

 I'll be reading at the University of Leipzig as the Picador Fellow at the Institute for American Studies.
 It will be rad.
 Click here to see the very cool poster they made for it: http://americanstudies.uni-leipzig.de/system/files/Flyer_Crucet_Leipzig.pdf